 The Director of Safety and Security may also issue MHU Safety and Security Awareness Messages as a proactive and preventative strategy to increase awareness about specific safety and security related issues.
-These will typically be sent via "MyMHU", but may also be disseminated via campus e-mail or posted on the University web page.
+These will typically be sent via "MyMHU" but may also be disseminated via campus e-mail or posted on the University web page.
 The purpose of these messages is to provide increased awareness of safety and security related issues of concern to the community.
 As an example, an MHU Safety and Security awareness message relating to active shooter protocols was issued in the fall of 2015 in the aftermath of active shooter events at Delta State University, Umpqua Community College and Northern Arizona University.

-Daily Activities Log, Incident Reports, Crime Log and Campus Crime Statistics maintains a Crime Log that is available for public inspection and records by the date the incident was reported to the Department of Safety and Security, all crimes and other serious incidents that occur on campus or within the Department's jurisdiction.
+Daily Activities Log, Incident Reports, Crime Log and Campus Crime Statistics

+The Department of Safety and Security maintains a Daily Activities Log that records the day-today activities conducted by the security staff.
+The Department of Safety and Security also maintains a Crime Log that is available for public inspection and records by the date the incident was reported to the Department of Safety and Security, all crimes and other serious incidents that occur on campus or within the Department's jurisdiction.
 Campus Security Authority (CSA) reports submitted to the Department of Safety and Security, meeting the Clery geography and crime definitions are also posted in the Crime Log.
 The Crime Log is available for public inspection by appointment at the Department of Safety and Security.
 Incidents are normally posted to the Crime Log within two business days of receiving a report (except for holidays, weekends and when the University is closed).
 The department may delay posting the information if it is considered detrimental to an ongoing investigation.
 Specific Information required by the Clery Act for inclusion in the Crime Log includes: